justincasher/vantage/docs/contributing/code_of_conduct.md

-# Contributor Covenant Code of Conduct
+# Vantage Community Code of Conduct

 ## Our Pledge